Janee/urbem-exercise/README.md

 specifications.

-How to use it in local environment:
+How to run the in your local:

 ```
 bundle install